OhyoungKim/SQL_Balance-Sheet/README.md

 # SQL_Balance-Sheet
+### Source: H_Accounting
-Built queries and inserted results into such queries to create Balance Sheet using MySQL
+- Built queries and inserted results into such queries to create Balance Sheet using MySQL